Banking Bank Reviews

 Bottom line

-SoFi is an online platform that offers many benefits, including no account fees, high APYs on savings and checking account balances, member perks, and a variety of loans.
-But it's not the best banking option for everyone, including people looking to open a business or teen bank account, those looking for auto loans, people who want to make free cash deposits, or anyone who prefers in-branch banking.
+I like SoFi for its many benefits, including no account fees, high APYs on savings and checking account balances, member perks, and a variety of loans.
+But it's not the best banking option for everyone, including people looking to open a business or teen bank account, those seeking auto loans, those looking to make free cash deposits, or anyone who prefers in-branch banking.

 For more options, check out the best banks we've identified.